 Students must show financial need in order to qualify for the program.
 Financial need is determined by completing the FAFSA.

-Students may apply for Federal Work-Study by completing the FAFSA before the April 1 deadline and indicating on the FAFSA that they would be interested in student employment.
+Students may apply for Federal Work-Study by completing the FAFSA and indicating on the FAFSA that they would be interested in student employment.

 Beginning July 15, students may find a job by checking the positions posted on Pitt-Johnstown's internal website.
-Students interview with the supervisor listed, and if hired, are placed on the University’s payroll and receive a monthly paycheck.
+Students interview with the supervisor listed, and if hired, are placed on the University’s payroll and receive a paycheck bi-weekly.